xmos/lib_awe/doc/rst/lib_awe.rst

 The CPU usage metric in ``AWE Server`` (part of the AWE Designer software) allows tracking of processor loading as does the firmware API ``xawe_getAverageLayoutCycles(UINT32 *average_cycles)`` call.

 By default, two threads are allocated to ``lib_awe`` for DSP work.
 The amount of MIPS available per thread in the device is dependent on the core clock frequency and the maximum number of active threads.
-For designs using 5 or fewer threads the maximum number of MIPS is f / 5 (which is 140 MIPS per thread for a 700 MHz core clock) or f / n for 6 to 8 active threads.
+For designs using 5 or fewer threads the maximum number of MIPS is f / 5, which is 160 MIPS per thread for a 800MHz core clock (i.e. 32 speed grade) part,  or f / n for 6 to 8 active threads.
 Hence for AWE designs not exploiting the multi-threaded capability, setting ``AWE_DSP_THREAD_NUM`` to two or one will maximise the available performance.

 How much HEAP to allocate?